trampgeek/jobe/README.md

 anyone will be able to connect to your machine and run their own code on it! **CAVEAT EMPTOR!**

+NOTE: a video walkthrough of the process of setting up a Jobe server on a DigitalOcean droplet is [here](https://www.youtube.com/watch?v=dGpnQpLnERw).

 Installation on Ubuntu 16.04 systems should be straightforward but installation on other flavours of Linux or on systems with non-standard configurations may require